chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/08-Iterators-And-Generators.md

 ### String Iterators

 JavaScript strings have slowly become more like arrays since ECMAScript 5 was released.
-For example, ECMAScript 5 formalized bracket notation for accessing characters in strings (that is, using `text[0]` to get the first character, and so on).
-But bracket notation works on code units rather than characters, so it cannot be used to access double-byte characters correctly, as this example demonstrates:
+For example, ECMAScript 5 formalized bracket notation for accessing characters in strings (that is, using `text[0]` to get the first character, and so on). <u>But bracket notation works on code units rather than characters, so it cannot be used to access double-byte characters correctly, as this example demonstrates:</u>

 ```js
 var message = "A 𠮷 B";